hochschule-darmstadt/MetaAutoML/benchmark-tool/doc/architecture.md

 ### Risks

 - If the benchmark should run against the production cluster eventually then the gRPC interface must be reachable.
 That would require authentication however.
+- The user component creates a new user in OMAML, if no guid was passed in configuration.
+This user is not visible in the OMAML frontend though.
+Technically that is fine, because the OMAML UI is not actually needed, but when run against a production system, this is probably undesired.

 ### Technical Debt